Kerchner’s

 Genome - All the DNA contained in

-organism.
-This includes both the nuclear DNA in the chromosomes within the
+the complete organism.
+This includes both the nuclear DNA in the

-virtually unchanged from father to son over the generations.
-See Sex Chromosome,
+down virtually unchanged from father to son over the generations.
+See Sex

 Genome Project - Research and technology